top of page

 Demographic trends point towards further stress on healthcare.

-Situated 15-30km north of the Scottish mainland, Orkney is a cluster of islands, 70 in total with 20 of those populated, each varying in greatly size, density and geography.
-The largest of these islands, known as ‘Mainland Orkney’, is significantly larger than the others, occupying around 59% of the land area of the entire archipelago.
-Collectively, the islands provide a home for around 22,000 people, with the vast majority (around 19,000) dwelling on the mainland, while the rest are scattered across the 19 other populated islands.
+Situated 15km north of the Scottish mainland, Orkney is a cluster of islands, 70 in total with 20 of those populated, each varying in greatly size, density and geography.
+The largest of these islands, known as ‘Mainland Orkney’, is significantly larger than the others, occupying around 59% of the combined land area of the entire archipelago.
+The islands provide a home for around 22,000 people, with the vast majority (around 19,000) residing on the mainland, while the rest are scattered across the 19 other populated islands.
 Most areas of the islands would be regarded as either wilderness or sparse rural spaces (farmland and such), however there are some significant urban settlements, such as Kirkwall, the principal town of Orkney.

 The Orkney isles have become a hotspot for Multiple Sclerosis.
 Diagnosis’ here are more frequent than anywhere else in the world.
 Despite this the only specialised healthcare provisions come from the Orkney MS Society, a charity providing essential support but lacking the infrastructure to make a more significant impact to the lives of patients.
 As the disease develops, making the journey to reach treatment becomes significantly more difficult, as mobility capabilities regress and the necessary frequency of such trips increases.
 Living on the remote islands becomes an ever-increasing challenge.